Hockey: So near yet so far for Indian men, lose 2-5 to Belgium to be out of Olympic final race | Sports-Games

 A minute later, Mandeep, who has been under pressure for his underwhelming form so far, gave India the lead with a fine field goal.

-Mandeep beautifully received an Amit Rohidas cross from the right, turned over, and found the back of the net with a fierce reverse hit past Vincent Vanasch in front of the Belgium goal.
+Mandeep beautifully received a Amit Rohidas cross from the right, turned over and found the back of the net with a fierce reverse hit past Vincent Vanasch in front of the Belgium goal.

 India got another chance in the first quarter in the form of a penalty corner but Rupinder Pal Singh's effort this time was saved by Vanasch.